i0brendan0/pokeyttrium-1-12-0/info/EVOLUTIONS.md

 - Pikachu
     - Evolves into Kanto Raichu with a Thunder Stone.
-    - Evolves into Alolan Raichu after leveling up on (city between route 18 and 19) Beach.
+    - Evolves into Alolan Raichu after leveling up on Sandy Beach.

 - Trifox
     - Evolves into Kanto Vulpix with high friendship while it is not snowing.